DragonSenses/job-tracker/journey.md

 This is quite a complex topic to cover, and I am not too experienced regarding in this portion.
 I am going off of various sources on the issue between storing the JSON WEB TOKEN (JWT) in `localStorage` or a cookie.

+A source I used extensively was [Jerry Ng's post on Auth](https://jerrynsh.com/all-to-know-about-auth-and-cookies/#session-based-vs-token-based-authentication)

 According to this [Stackoverflow: Should JWT be stored in localStorage or cookie](https://stackoverflow.com/questions/34817617/should-jwt-be-stored-in-localstorage-or-cookie),

 - **localStorage** is subjected to **XSS** and generally it's not recommended to store any sensitive information in it.